ramonimbao/ramonimbao.github.io/content/hyaku-keyboard.md

 This was the first time I incorporated some laser cutting into a keyboard project.
 It's a nice addition and was super cheap to have made!
 Previously, I would 3D print pretty much the entire thing and put together with glue and screws.
 The acrylic bottom gives a nice look at my handwiring, and gives it some extra rigidity despite being only 2mm thick.
 I just hope this isn't a dust magnet or anything.
 The whole thing is held together with eight M2×12 screws.

+Note the lack of an easy access for the SWD pins.
+This is because I saw [this STM32F103 bootloader repo](https://github.com/xyzz/stm32f103-keyboard-bootloader) on the MechKeys Discord (thanks!).
+The README was very easy to understand and implementing it for my own keyboard took no time at all.
+With this, I can just hold the Escape key and plug the keyboard in to gain access to the bootloader.
+No more digging out the ST-Link every time I want to change the keymap!
+I've gone ahead and also implemented this for pretty much every keyboard I have that uses the same micro.

 ## Layout

 {{ image(src="https://raw.githubusercontent.com/ramonimbao/FullOrthoJIS/master/image/layout.png", description="") }}